PhD in Finance

 • ECONOM 9454: Advanced Macroeconomic Theory II

-• FINANC 9101: Topics Seminar in Finance
+• FINANC 9500: Advanced Topics in Finance

 In the summer following the second year of study, students prepare for and take the comprehensive exam in finance.
 The exam includes a written portion and an oral portion in which students present their own original research to the finance faculty.